 Khalifa Khoury, APEX national investment chairman, said, “The agreement reflects the extent of the two countries’ interest in developing and reaching the highest standards in the field of health to serve the people in the region, as well as an extension of both states’ efforts in developing cutting-edge innovation in the medical field.”

-The recent agreement between Sheba and APEX represents the culmination of the hospital’s yearlong effort working with the Gulf.
+The recent agreement between Sheba and APEX represents the culmination of the hospital’s year-long effort to work with the Gulf.
 In June 2019, Prof. Kreiss participated in the “Peace for Prosperity” workshop held in Bahrain.
 According to a Facebook post he shared, he spent time there with Houda Nonoo, Bahrain’s former ambassador to the US, discussing how healthcare and medical innovation can stimulate economic growth for the Middle East and Gulf regions.

 “The conference was called Peace for Prosperity,” Prof. Kreiss said.
 “I understood immediately that healthcare – medicine – is one of the best vehicles for prosperity in the region.
 It has no barriers at all.
 You can build a true bridge.”